Levent Gürel

-Levent Gürel (born 1964 in Izmir, Turkey; transliterated as Levent Gurel) is a Turkish scientist and electrical engineer.
+Levent Gürel (born 1964) is a Turkish scientist and electrical engineer.
 He was the director of Computational Electromagnetics Research Center (BiLCEM) and a professor in the Department of Electrical and Electronics Engineering at the Bilkent University, Turkey until November 2014.
 Currently, he is serving as an adjunct professor at the University of Illinois Urbana-Champaign, Department of Electrical and Computer Engineering.
 He is also serving as the founder and CEO of ABAKUS Computing Technologies.

-Education
+Early life and education

-Gürel received a B.Sc. degree from the Middle East Technical University (METU), Ankara, Turkey in 1986, and M.S. and Ph.D. degrees from the University of Illinois at Urbana-Champaign (UIUC) in 1988 and 1991.
+Gürel was born in 1964 in İzmir, Turkey.
+He received a B.Sc. degree from the Middle East Technical University (METU) in Ankara in 1986, and M.S. and Ph.D. degrees from the University of Illinois at Urbana-Champaign (UIUC) in 1988 and 1991.
 All his qualifications are in electrical engineering.

 Career

 From 1991 to 1994, Gürel worked as a research staff member in the Thomas J. Watson Research Center of the International Business Machines (IBM) Corporation, Yorktown Heights, New York.
 During his three-year stint at IBM, Gürel conducted research in the areas of electromagnetic modeling, fast solvers, electromagnetic compatibility (EMC), electronic packaging, and interconnect modeling, and the use of microwave processes for manufacturing and testing electronic circuits.

-Gürel joined Bilkent University, Ankara, Turkey, in 1994 as a faculty member.
+Gürel joined Bilkent University in Ankara in 1994 as a faculty member.
 He served as a professor in the Department of Electrical and Electronics Engineering.

-During his sabbatical leaves, Gürel was a visiting associate professor at the Center for Computational Electromagnetics (CCEM) of the UIUC for one semester in 1997 and a visiting professor during 2003-2005.
+During his sabbatical leaves, Gürel was a visiting associate professor at the Center for Computational Electromagnetics (CCEM) of the UIUC for one semester in 1997 and a visiting professor during 2003–2005.
 He was appointed as an adjunct professor in the Department of Electrical and Computer Engineering of UIUC after 2005.

 Gürel (IEEE Fellow) is elected as a distinguished lecturer of the IEEE Antennas and Propagation Society for 2011–2014.

 Levent Gürel founded the Computational Electromagnetics Research Center (BiLCEM) at Bilkent University in 2005 and he served as the founding director of BiLCEM.

 From 2012 to present, Gürel is serving as a consultant at the Schlumberger-Doll Research Center, Cambridge, MA.